 The Falls park entrance contains a large parking lot, facilities and a place to buy ice creams, snacks, and hot Druze pitas.
 Beyond the ticket gate (note: one ticket gains entrance to both park entrances) a trail leads down to the river, a 45-minute walk round-trip, including the suspended trail.
-A very unique way to approach a waterfall, the suspended trail was built along the basalt and travertine stone walls of the gorge, the roaring river just several meters below.
+A very unique way to approach a waterfall, the hanging trail runs along the basalt and travertine stone walls of the gorge, the roaring river just several meters below.
 The Banias Waterfalls are most impressive during the winter and spring when the water is most plentiful, on its way down to the Sea of Galilee.
 The waterfall is 10 meters (33 feet) high and during the winter and spring, the water crashes and mists down on those standing close on the observation deck.
 Read our dedicated article about the Banias Waterfall

 Banias Springs Park

 The Springs park entrance contains a smaller parking lot, facilities and a gift shop.
 The wide mouth of Pan’s Cave can be seen from the road, making it easily identifiable.
 Before the cave, there is a calm series of stepped water, the Hermon stream, which can ever overflow onto the paved walkway.
 It is a peaceful and gorgeous entrance to the cave area.
 The ruins around the cave have been charted out to show the various temples and courts that were built and glorified by Agrippa II after the original site was founded by Herod’s son Philip who made the city Caesarea Philipi in the Banias.
-The cliff edge above the cave and ruins can be climbed, giving a birds-eye view of the park’s entrance and various trails and ruins.
+The cliff edge above the cave and ruins can be climbed.
+This gives you a birds-eye view of the park’s entrance and various trails and ruins.

 Hikes at Banias

-Trail 1 – From the Springs Parking Lot to the Crusader city and back (45 minutes)
+- Trail 1 – From the Springs Parking Lot to the Crusader city and back (45 minutes)

-Trail 2 – From the Palace of Agrippa II to the Underground Passages and back to the Springs Parking Lot (45 minutes)
+- Second Trail – From the Palace of Agrippa II to the Underground Passages and back to the Springs Parking Lot (45 minutes)

-Trail 3 – From the Springs Parking Lot to the Banias Waterfalls (90 minutes)
+- Trail 3 – From the Springs Parking Lot to the Banias Waterfalls (90 minutes)